seewoo5/seewoo5.github.io/_posts/2023-02-18-p-adic-application.md

 > Then the number of triangles is even.

 It does not seem to be related to $p$-adic numbers at all.
-However, as far as I know, the only known proof (by Monsky) uses $p$-adic norm as follows.
+However, as far as I know, the only known proof (by Monsky) uses $2$-adic norm as follows.

 *Proof.*
 We use the following lemma (from [Pete L. Clark's answer on MO](https://mathoverflow.net/a/141466/95471)):